Thomas Torrance: Biography

-In 1911, Torrance married Annie Elizabeth Sharp who was also a member of the CIM, and was stationed in Guanxian.
-The couple had six children who were all born in China: Mary, Thomas F., Grace, Margaret, James, and David.
+In 1911, Torrance married Annie Elizabeth Sharpe who had also been a member of the CIM, stationed west of Chengdu in Guanxian.
+From 1912 to 1924, the couple had six children who were all born in China: Mary, Thomas F., Grace, Margaret, James, and David.

-Due to unrest caused by Communist troops in the beginning of the Chinese Civil War, the Torrance family left China in 1927 and settled in Scotland.
-Thomas Torrance would return to China to continue his missionary work, without his family, for seven years, but leave China for the final time in 1934 due to the Chinese Civil War.
+Due to unrest caused by Communist troops in the beginning of the Chinese Civil War, the Torrance family left China in 1927 and settled in Scotland for a furlough year.
+Thomas Torrance returned to China in 1928 to continue his missionary work, without his family, for seven years, and left China for the final time in 1934 due to the Chinese Civil War.

-Torrance is known for being the first Westerner to make contact with the Qiang people, who he believed belonged to the Lost Tribes of Israel.
-He was also instrumental in establishing the West China Union University Archaeological Museum.
+Torrance is known for being the first Westerner to conduct research among the Qiang people, who he believed belonged to the Lost Tribes of Israel.
+He was also instrumental in establishing the Archaeological Museum of West China Union University (now Sichuan University).
+In 2016 an exhibition of Torrance's photographs and other memorabilia was held at Sichuan University in recognition of his historical, archaeological and Qiang research, and his cultural and archaeological contributions to the museum.

 He died in Edinburgh in 1959.

+Legacy

+Thomas and Annie had a legacy of many theologically active members of their descendants.
+All six of their children were either ministers, or married to Church of Scotland ministers.
+Other descendants are still involved in ministry, academia, or missionary work.